JavanPoirier/AudioMixer/README.md

 This should not occur frequently and lasts for only a second.

-**Application's not showing/disapearing when launched/closed.** <br/>
+**Application's not showing/disappearing when launched/closed.** <br/>

-While testing I noticed this occuring with some apps, notably Spotify.
+While testing I noticed this occurring with some apps, notably Spotify.
 Some apps will only notify the OS of their audio intentions once they actually start playing, not on open.
 So keep this in mind.
 You can see this for yourself, if you open up the Windows Volume Mixer.
 A possible solution to this would require quite the re-write, of watching applications rather than just audio sessions.